Little Manila After School Program

 Established at Edison High School by Little Manila co-founder Dillon Delvo and former LMASP teacher Alma Riego, LMASP extends Little Manila's mission to provide education to the community.

-Now in its eighth year, the program operates at Edison High School and has served students from Edison, SECA, St. Mary's, Stockton Collegiate, and Langston Hughes Academy.
+The program operates at Edison High School and has served students from Edison, SECA, St. Mary's, Stockton Collegiate, and Langston Hughes Academy.
 The program has helped numerous students attend prestigious universities, appreciate their history, and develop ways to help the communities they love so dearly.

 Through the Years